wp-plugins/genesis-single-post-navigation/readme.txt

 == Upgrade Notice ==
 = 1.4 =
-Several changes - Minor code tweaks.
+Major changes and improvements - Added filters and constants for customizations via child theme.
 Added plugin resource links to plugin page.
-Further updated German translations and .pot file for translators.
+Some general code and documentation tweaks, also minor tweaks in CSS file.
+Furthermore, updated readme.txt file and also .pot file for translators together with German translations.

 = 1.3 =
 Important change: improved compatibility with WordPress 3.3+.